aniketdoiphode/Coffee-Shop-sales/README.md

 # Coffee-Shop-sales

-**The main objective of this project is to analyze retail sales data to gain actionable insights that will enhance the performance of the Coffee Shop.**
+**✤ The main objective of this project is to analyze retail sales data to gain actionable insights that will enhance the performance of the Coffee Shop.**

+### ✤ Tool Used:

+- Excel

 ### Coffee Shop Sales Analysis: Problem Statements and Insights